We may receive compensation when you click on links to products from our partners.

 When you begin working at a law firm, you will undoubtedly treat the partners and senior attorneys with respect.
 However, you should equally be kind and courteous to other people you work with each day.

 If you’re wondering why you should go to such efforts, the answer is simple.
 Becoming a law firm partner or senior attorney is something you aspire to be.
 But, it’s the other people in the law firm that will help you achieve success in your legal career.

 Besides those facts, treating everyone you meet with respect lets your professionalism shine through and impress people.

 There’s no denying that launching a legal career means you will need to act professionally at all times.
 If you don’t dress as a lawyer should, how can you expect your peers or even potential clients to take you seriously?

 Working in a law firm demands professionalism at all times, from both the way you talk to people to your appearance.
-Be sure to dress appropriately, and you’ll increase your chances of impressing the people that matter to your career.
+Be sure to dress appropriately, and you’ll increase your chances of impressing the people that matter to

 Not Having a Mentor